greysonGhost/Shaved-Ice-AO3-Skin/README.md

 ### Features
 - tag highlighting (relationships, characters, warnings)
-- removed tweets from homepage and marked for later is extended across
+- removed tweets from homepage

 ### How to Install: